Quicr/laps/docs/METRICS.md

 | `connection_handle` | unsigned integer | libquicr connection handle associated with the sample. |

 All integer values are emitted as JSON numbers.

+`connection_handle` and `remote_endpoint_id` are tags: every sample of every type carries both, and together they identify the remote peer the sample is about. `relay_id`, `track_namespace`, and `track_name` are tags as well.
+The remaining fields are measurements for the sample period.

 ## Min/Max/Average Objects